sumcoinlabs/sumcoin/CONTRIBUTING.md

 code refactoring.
 In general refactoring pull requests should not mix these three kinds of activity in order to make refactoring pull requests easy to review and uncontroversial.
-In all cases, refactoring PRs must not change the behaviour of code within the pull request (bugs must be preserved as is).
+In all cases, refactoring PRs must not change the behavior of code within the pull request (bugs must be preserved as is).

-Project maintainers aim for a quick turnaround on refactoring pull requests, so where possible keep them short, uncomplex and easy to verify.
+Project maintainers aim for a quick turnaround on refactoring pull requests, so where possible keep them short, un-complex and easy to verify.

 Pull requests that refactor the code should not be made by new contributors.
 It requires a certain level of experience to know where the code belongs to and to